 Family walks are a great way to get out with the kids and there are many beautiful places to walk around Donegal from wooded trails to parks, so you are sure to find something to suit you.
-Here are some of my family’s favourite walks in Donegal:
+Take in the stunning views with any of these picturesque places for family walks in Donegal:

 Ards Forest Park

 Found on the sheltered western shore of Sheephaven Bay, Ards Forest Park offers a peaceful retreat for the whole family.
 This coastal park is an expanse of more than 480ha (1,200 acres), incorporating a sandy beach, sand dunes, salt marshes, salt water lakes, rocky shorelines and woodlands.

 There are nine trails to choose from, ranging from 1km to 13km in length and with varying levels of difficulty.
 Work up an appetite by tackling one of these sign-posted trails in the park, and then head back to the sand dunes to find some picnic spots and a playground.

 You May Also Enjoy 15 Stunning Donegal Beaches for Memorable Family Fun

 Located approx 11km northwest of Glenties, this wood is now managed by Coillte.
 The woodland is a beautiful and peaceful place where people can spend time walking the laid out paths or enjoying a picnic at one of the many picnic tables and benches scattered throughout the wood.